How to say "I love you" in 28 different languages

 Urdu

-Ways to Say “I Love You” in Africa
+How to say "I love you" in Africa

-Africa is home to more linguistic diversity than any other continent, with over 2,000 distinct languages (that equates to around a third of all languages, in global terms), so you can truly put your language skills to the test.
+Africa is home to more linguistic diversity than any other continent.
+More than 2,000 distinct languages are spoken across the continent, approximately one third of all languages in the world.

 Arabic